Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure: Experimental considerations

+Attaining the desired excitonic-density ratio between the bilayers requires selective excitation, which necessitates breaking the symmetry between them.
+This can be achieved by applying an electric field via top and bottom gates.
+The field modifies the band alignment in the two bilayers and was shown to tune both the energy and intensity of photoluminescence from interlayer excitons in TMD bilayers, whether in direct contact \cite{Rivera2015} or separated by an hBN spacer \cite{electric-tune}.
+Another approach, which could also be integrated with an applied field, involves employing distinct TMDs in the two bilayers, such as MoSe$_2$-WSe$_2$ for one and MoS$_2$-WS$_2$ for the other.
+We note that the symmetry breaking has the additional benefit of enabling differentiation between the light emission originating from the upper and lower excitons.

-The excitonic energy shifts, associated with the chemical potentials of the two layers $\mu_{1,2}$, are arguably the most accessible experimental observables \cite{Zimmerman_2022}.
-Specifically, in the zero-temperature limit of a TSF phase, $\mu_{1,2}$ should undergo a discontinuous jump as the density of either layer is varied across the point $n_2=2n_1$.
-The size of the jump is of the order of the energy difference between the trimer and dimer bound states \cite{suppmat}, and is expected to vanish in the 2SF phase.
-Although we are unable to calculate $\mu_{1,2}$ at sufficiently low temperatures, we present their high-$T$ dependence on $N_2-2N_1$ in the supplemental material \cite{suppmat}.
+The excitonic energy shifts, associated with the chemical potentials of the two layers $\mu_{1,2}$, serve as an experimental indicator for a TSF phase.
+Specifically, in the zero-temperature limit of the TSF phase, $\mu_{1,2}$ should undergo a discontinuous jump when the density of either layer crosses the point $n_2=2n_1$.
+The magnitude of this jump, comparable to the energy difference between trimer and dimer bound states, is expected to vanish in the 2SF phase.
+While we are unable to calculate $\mu_{1,2}$ at sufficiently low temperatures, we present their high-$T$ dependence on $N_2-2N_1$ in Appendix \ref{app:chempot}.
+In practice, however, the small energy scale of the jump makes its observation challenging, particularly in the presence of unavoidable disorder.
+Recently, more direct evidence for superfluidity of interlayer excitons was established by measuring the quasi-long-range spatial coherence of their photoluminescence \cite{exciton-superfluidity}, an approach that could similarly be applied in our context.
+Finally, it is possible to identify the presence of trimers by measuring interlayer drag.
+This involves driving the upper excitons to drift via a laterally modulated electric field, generated by patterned top gates \cite{Unuchek2018,Shanks2021}.
+A corresponding change in the cloud dynamics of the lower excitons is then sought by monitoring their light emission.